 • Air Filters—Stock filters are paper, and replacing it with an aftermarket panel filter can allow your engine to breathe better

-• Engine Oil & Oil Filters—Synthetic oils go further than conventional oils, and if you race your Mustang, you should consider premium brand oils to reduce wear and friction
+• Oils—Synthetic oils go further than conventional oils, and if you race your Mustang, you should consider premium brand oils to reduce wear and friction

 • Brakes—Brakes should be checked yearly, in addition to rotors and brake fluid